dsbos/website/content/en/docs/concepts/services-networking/service.md

 In the control plane, a background controller is responsible for creating that map (needed to support migrating from older versions of Kubernetes that used in-memory locking).
-Kubernetes also uses controllers to checking for invalid assignments (eg due to administrator intervention) and for cleaning up allocated IP addresses that are no longer used by any Services.
+Kubernetes also uses controllers to check for invalid assignments (e.g., due to administrator intervention) and for cleaning up allocated IP addresses that are no longer used by any Services.

 ### Service IP addresses {#ips-and-vips}